ASTM-F2795 › Standard Test Method for Performance of Self-Contained Soft Serve and Shake Freezers

 Scope

-1.2 This test method applies to the following types of soft serve and shake freezers: (any of which may or may not have a reservoir for liquid mix).
+1.2 This test method applies to the following types of soft serve and shake machines: (any of which may or may not have a reservoir for liquid mix).
 Included in these test methods are conventional and heat-treatment freezers.
 The unit may include separate refrigeration systems for the frozen product and fresh mix and may be either air-cooled or water-cooled.

 1.3.1 Maximum power input, or maximum current draw,